RabbyDevs/portalator/README.md

 # portalator
-Portalator is a version of the RON calculator project but written in Node.js and portable, hence the name "portalator".
+Portalator is a portable version of the RON calculator project but written in Python, hence the name "portalator".